Blog

 BANT was created for a simpler buying environment and is often too seller-centric today.

-In enterprise sales, buyers frequently explore solutions before a budget or timeline is formally defined.
-Pushing for Budget and Timing too early can shut down productive conversations.
+In enterprise sales, buyers frequently explore solutions before a budget or timeline is formally defined, so pushing for budget and timing too early can shut down productive conversations.

-This leads to “definition drift,” where reps focus on filling CRM fields instead of building value and consensus, causing qualified opportunities to be missed.
+It can also lead to "definition drift", where reps focus on filling CRM fields instead of building value and consensus, causing qualified opportunities to be missed.

 How do Implication questions work in the SPIN Selling methodology?

-Implication questions transform a surface-level problem into a strategic priority.
+Implication questions turn a surface-level problem into a strategic priority.

 By quantifying the cost of the status quo, the prospect realizes that not changing is more expensive than investing in a solution.